 Latest in National Security Council (NSC)

-The changes to the National Security Council—the removal of Steve Bannon and the subordination of the Homeland Security Advisor—appear to reflect an assertion of greater management authority by President Trump’s new National Security Advisor, H.R.
+Jordan Brunner has already summarized the principal changes President Trump has made to his National Security Council and supporting committees.
+Overall, the changes—the removal of Steve Bannon and the subordination of the Homeland Security Advisor—appear to reflect an assertion of greater management authority by President Trump’s new National Security Advisor, H.R.
 McMaster.

 NSPM-4: “Organization of the National Security Council, the Homeland Security Council, and Subcommittees”: A Summary

 This morning, Bloomberg reported that President Donald Trump had filed a revised National Security Presidential Memorandum (NSPM-4) reorganizing the National Security Council.

 The White House has released a revised National Security Presidential Memorandum reorganizing the structure of the National Security Council.
 The memorandum lists the Director of National Intelligence and the Chairman of the Joint Chiefs of Staff as "regular attendees" of the Principals Committee and no longer includes the President's Chief Strategist, Steve Bannon.

 Last Thursday, the Wall Street Journal reported that Sebastian Gorka, a former national security and terrorism editor at Breitbart who now serves as an advisor to Steve Bannon on the National Security Council, had been detained by TSA agents for trying to carry a gun onto a plane at Ronald Reagan Washington National Airport.
 Gorka was charged last January in Virginia state court with carrying a weapon in an airport terminal, a misdemeanor offense.

 Best Military Intelligence Foreign Policy Political Advice: The Problem With National Security Presidential Memorandum 2